-In the event that a student receives an early settlement offer in conjunction with notice that he or she is suspected of illegal file sharing, it is recommended that the student contact Student Legal Services (284 Lory Student Center, 970-491-1482).
+In the event that a student receives notice and an early settlement offer in conjunction with notice that he or she is suspected of illegal file sharing, it is recommended that the student contact Student Legal Services (284 Lory Student Center, 970-491-1482).

 Typically, the University will receive a notice of alleged infringement and will be asked to identify the specific end user whose device was used to access or share content without permission.
 The University will take reasonable steps to protect the personal information and privacy of its students and employees to the extent that the law allows, while following procedures to stop the infringement and prevent its recurrence.
 However, the University is not responsible for a user’s actions that infringe copyright protections and will comply with legal requirements, such as subpoenas, in any action against a user.

 The Vice President for Information Technology will coordinate a periodic assessment of the effectiveness of this plan.
 The assessment shall consist of a review of current legal alternatives for downloading or otherwise acquiring copyrighted material, a review of the University's current technology-based deterrents, a review of the University's current educational efforts and a review of disciplinary actions for unauthorized distribution of copyrighted material.
 The assessment may include campus awareness of the risks and consequences of unauthorized distribution of copyrighted material, availability of legal downloading alternatives, statistics on repeat violators and analysis of DMCA violation notices and settlement letters for trends and fluctuations in type and frequency.
 Based on this assessment, the Vice President for Information Technology, in consultation with the Office of General Counsel and the Division of Student Affairs will update this plan as needed.

 The Information Technology Executive Committee (ITEC) is responsible for this plan, including adoption, modification and change.